-From Tuesday 4 June to Saturday 15 June 2013, the Love in a.... series of opera performances will be popping-up in various
+From Tuesday 4 June to Saturday 15 June 2013, the Love in a.... series of opera performances will be popping-up in various public spaces around Edinburgh, as part of the Festival's year round public engagement programme.

 In 2012, the inaugural Love in a Library series charmed unsuspecting audiences with a moving story of unfolding feelings between a librarian and a reader.
 Building on last year's pilot project, this June love spreads beyond just libraries, with performances exploring new stories in unexpected places.